hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter2.md

 In a `client-server` architecture, there is an always-on host, called the `server`, which services requests from many other hosts, called `clients`.

 In a `P2P architecture`, there is minimal (or no) reliance on dedicated servers in data centers.
-Instead the application exploits direct communication between pairs of intermittently connected hosts, called `peers`.
+Instead, the application exploits direct communication between pairs of intermittently connected hosts, called `peers`.

 ![2_2](res/2_2.png)